OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Activate your virtual environment**

-Each time before you want to use openmdao you need to activate it.
+Each time before you want to use openmdao, you need to activate it.
 Activating your virtual environment adds your virtual environment's ``bin`` directory to the front of your system path in the current shell so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.

 Navigate into the folder that was just created by your install script.

-On **Linux or OS X,** you must be running Bash.
+If you are on **Linux or Mac OS X,** you must be running Bash.
 If you are in Bash, omit this step; otherwise, type:

  ::